Bearwood Primary School

 • Monitoring progress using Teacher Assessments and standardised scores - this is done as part of Pupil Progress Meetings

-• Outside agencies such as Speech and Language Therapy, Educational Psychology, Learning Support Service and Foundry College Outreach, review objectives set and progress made towards these
+• Outside agencies such as Speech and Language Therapy and Learning Support Service review objectives set and progress made towards these

-• Class teachers, supported by the SENCo or Senior Leadership team, evaluate the impact of teaching strategies
+• Class teachers, supported by the SENCo and Senior Leadership team, evaluate the impact of teaching strategies

 • The SENCo monitors the impact of interventions